SPV707/SHOBOT/README.md

 # Shopping Assistance Robot
-This repo contains packages of the Shoppig Assitance Robot developed IITM.
+This repo contains packages of the Shopping Assistance Robot developed at IITM.

 ## Videos